-- (1) General Policy for Disposition of Surplus Materials and Equipment: - (a) Materials and equipment valued at under Five Thousand Dollars (\$5,000) per item and determined to be surplus to the needs of the Authority by the Authority's President/Chief Executive Officer or his or her designee ("President/CEO") may be disposed of in accordance to the Authority's established surplus procedures at the discretion of the President/CEO. - (b) Materials and equipment valued at over Five Thousand Dollars (\$5,000) per item and determined to be surplus to the needs of the Authority by the President/CEO, together with a statement as to the reasons such materials and equipment are no longer needed, shall be submitted in an aggregated list to the Authority's Board of Directors ("Board") at least once each fiscal year. - (c) The Board may authorize the President/CEO, by resolution, to advertise and carry out the sale of surplus materials and equipment for the best price obtainable by the Authority. - (d) When an item cannot be sold, the President/CEO may authorize the disposal of such items by recycling or depositing it in a land fill or by any other suitable means available with a minimum cost to the Authority. - (e) The President/CEO is authorized to sell or dispose of scrap metals and used fuel oils at his or her discretion.
-Such sales shall periodically be reported to the Board. - (2) Alternative Policy for Disposition of Obsolete and Surplus Computers, Phones, and Related Equipment.
-When the President/CEO determines that Authority-owned computer, phone, and related equipment are both obsolete and surplus to the needs of the Authority, the President/CEO may dispose of such equipment in the following manner:
+- (1) General Policy for Disposition of Surplus Materials and Equipment: - (a) Materials, equipment, and other Authority items valued at under Five Thousand Dollars (\$5,000) per item and determined to be surplus to the needs of the Authority by the Authority's President/Chief Executive Officer or his or her designee ("President/CEO") may be disposed of in accordance to the Authority's established surplus procedures at the discretion of the President/CEO. - (b) Materials, equipment and other Authority items valued at over Five Thousand Dollars (\$5,000) per item and determined to be surplus to the needs of the Authority by the President/CEO, together with a statement as to the reasons such materials and equipment are no longer needed, shall be submitted in an aggregated list to the Authority's Board of Directors ("Board") at least once each fiscal year. - (c) The Board may authorize the President/CEO, by resolution, to advertise and carry out the sale of surplus materials and equipment for the best price obtainable by the Authority. - (d) When an item cannot be sold, the President/CEO may authorize the disposal of such items by donating, recycling, or as a last resort, depositing it in a land fill or by any other suitable means available with a minimum cost to the Authority. - (e) The President/CEO is authorized to sell, recycle, or dispose of scrap metals, other building materials, and used fuel oils at his or her discretion.
+Such sales shall periodically be reported to the Board. - (2) Alternative Policy for Disposition of Obsolete and Surplus Items.
+When the President/CEO determines that Authority-owned items, including computer, phone, furniture, and related office and kitchen equipment ("Authority items") are both obsolete and surplus to the needs of the Authority, the President/CEO may dispose of such items in the following manner: